 Instead of listing a chart with a ton of plant names, I give you the basic principles of pruning.
-It sounds complicated but it’s not.
-Once you know the reasons why we prune and when, it’s so much easier to make decisions out in the garden without having to look anything up.
+It sounds complicated and, though it does require some thought, but once you know the reasons why we prune and when, it’s so much easier to make decisions out in the garden without having to look anything up.
 It’s part of my own stress-free approach to gardening.

 2 Should I prune my hydrangea?
 And, if so, when?

 This is one of the most frequently-asked questions and, ironically, not really necessary since most hydrangeas should not or need not be pruned.